swiftlang/swift-evolution/proposals/NNNN-module-aliasing-for-disambiguation.md

 ## Motivation

-As Swift libraries and packages are more widely adopted, we frequently encounter module name clashes.
-As there’s no submodule or namespace support in Swift, libraries are often forced to be renamed or pinned to a non-conflicting version in such scenario.
-This makes use cases such as the following particularly challenging.
+As the Swift package ecosystem has grown, programmers have begun to frequently encounter module name clashes.
+There are two main use cases where these arise:

 * Adding a new dependency or upgrading as it can introduce a collision: A new (or upgraded) module can have the same name as another module that is already in the dependency graph.
 * Upgrading a package from a version pinned by another library in the same dependency graph: If a package is used by multiple libraries in the same graph, only one version of the package can be allowed in the graph; this prevents a library from upgrading to a newer version of the package, making migration work much harder later.